ellahap/resume/README.md

-# resume

-See pdf for resume.
+# See pdf for resume.